GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. Select **Next**

-      > **Note** If you do not see the Echo Bot template, you need to install the Visual Studio add-in from the pre-req steps.

 1. For the name, type **PictureBot**, select **Create**

    ![](./19_new.png)

 1. Spend some time looking at all of the different things that are generated from the Echo Bot template.
 We won't spend time explaining every single file, but we **highly recommend** spending some time **later** working through and reviewing this sample (and the other Web App Bot sample - Basic Bot), if you have not already.
 It contains important and useful shells needed for bot development.
 You can find it and other useful shells and samples [here](https://github.com/Microsoft/BotBuilder-Samples).

-1. Start by right-clicking on the Solution and selecting **Build**.
-This will restore the nuget packages.
+1. Start by right-clicking on the Solution and selecting **Build**, This will restore the nuget packages.

 1. Open the **appsettings.json** file, update it by adding your bot service information you recorded above: